svanderburg/nijs/README.md

 ```

 By wrapping the `metadataWrapper` object in the `NixASTNode` constructor, we can
-convert it to an object that is an instanceof `NixASTNode`:
+convert it to an object that is an instance of `NixASTNode`:

 ```javascript
 new nijs.NixASTNode(metadataWrapper)